Bruno Duarte

-Bruno Duarte da Silva (born 24 March 1996), known as Bruno Duarte or simply Bruno, is a Brazilian professional footballer who plays as a forward for Serbian SuperLiga club Red Star Belgrade.
+Bruno Duarte da Silva (born 24 March 1996) is a Brazilian professional footballer who plays as a forward for Campeonato Brasileiro Série A club Vasco da Gama.

 Club career

 Portuguesa

 Born in São Paulo, São Paulo, Bruno Duarte started at local São Paulo FC.
 In March 2016, after a stint at Palmeiras, he joined Portuguesa and was assigned to the under-20 squad.

 Bruno Duarte made his senior debut on 4 June 2016, starting in a 3–1 Série C home win against Ypiranga-RS.
 He featured in six matches during the campaign, as his side suffered relegation.

 Bruno Duarte scored his first senior goal on 9 April 2017, netting the opener in a 1–1 away draw against Guarani for the Campeonato Paulista Série A2.
 The following March, he asked to leave the club.

 Lviv

 In July 2018, Bruno Duarte signed a three-year contract with FC Lviv in the Ukrainian Premier League.
 He made his debut abroad on 22 July, in the away game of the first round against FC Arsenal Kyiv.
 On 22 September, he equalised in a 1–1 home draw with FC Karpaty Lviv in the West Ukrainian football derby.